MAD-Simulations/A320/README.md

 It's a fork of the A320 from Flightgear.
 You can find the Flightgear A320 at: https://github.com/legoboyvdlp/A320-family You can find more liveries at: https://github.com/legoboyvdlp/A320-family-liveries/tree/master I encourage everyone to also try the Flightgear A320, they have a very good system simulation and sounds.
-The aouthors of the X-Plane version are in the Thanks.md file.
+The aouthors of the Flightgear version are in the Thanks.md file.
 Please show them some respect.